flodef/FiMs-Pay/README.md

 -   NEXT_PUBLIC_FAUCET=https://spl-token-faucet.com : A web address to a SOL / SPL Token faucet
 -   NEXT_PUBLIC_ABOUT=https://solanapay.com/ : A web address to know more about the app / project
 -   NEXT_PUBLIC_PRIV_KEY : A Solana wallet private key to use Elusiv ZK private payments (see Private Payments below)
+-   NEXT_PUBLIC_PRIVATE_PAYMENT : Whether to use Private payments or not

 ## Private Payments